-Borneo is filled to the brim with exotic wildlife, and with a new species of mammal being discovered as recently as 2003, who knows what you could see on this island paradise?
+Borneo is home to a phenomenal array of wildlife, and with a new species of mammal being discovered as recently as 2012, who knows what you could see on this island paradise?
 Visit one of Borneo's animal sanctuaries to make a real difference to the lives of some of the region's most vulnerable inhabitants.

-Bornean culture is varied and has been influenced by many different groups over the years.
+Bornean culture is varied and has undergone a variety of influence over the years.
 The island is split between different ethnic groups, but the largest percentage of these is the Malay.
-It is however the indigenous tribes who are most famous in the region.
+That said, it is Borneo's indigenous tribes that are most famous in the region.
 The dominant tribal groups are the Dayak, and they reside in traditional longhouses.
 The Dayaks are either classified as the Ibans (Sea Dayaks,) or the Bidayuh (Land Dayaks).
 Visit Borneo and you could be immersed in:

-Borneo’s premier attraction for most is the abundance of wildlife on show, but it has so much to offer the intrepid traveller.
+Borneo’s premier attraction for most is the abundance of wildlife on the island, but there is so much more to offer the intrepid traveller.
 Some of the amazing places you can visit in Borneo are:

-Borneo holidays are something that everybody should try to experience at least once in their lives.
-This incredible island is one of the best places in the world to visit, so let us help you plan your dream holiday right now!
+A holiday to Borneo is something that everybody should try to experience at least once in their lifetime.
+This incredible island is one of the most interesting places in the world to visit, so start planning your dream adventure today!